oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 * References

 ## Poster submission
-Please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new) using poster submssions option.
+Please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new/choose) with the title of your poster, using poster submssions option ([Get started] button).

 ## Program Chairs
 Dr [Eva Herbst](https://evaherbst.github.io/personal_website/), ETH Zurich